What Is Migraine?

 Migraine Aura

-About 30% of patients experience transient neurological phenomena (visual, sensory, or language) before or during the attack.
+About 30% of patients have transient neurological symptoms — visual, sensory, or language — before or during an attack.

 03